nurulhudda247/python_journey/README.md

 - Working with Nested While Loops.
 - Creating a Multiplication Table using loops.
 - Adding or subtracting two user-provided values.

+## Today, I learned: 12 Aug 2024
+- How to work with functions in Python.
+- Created an average calculator that takes input from the user.
+- Practiced previous code.